Ednormous/CITS3403-Group-Project/README.md

 - **Functions**:
   - View personal class timetable.
   - Receive feedback and grades from tutors.
-  - Communicate with tutors for academic inquiries (May be conducted through a forum-like structure)
+  - Communicate with tutors for academic inquiries

 ## Application Architecture

 ## Launch Instructions
+To run the app, simply enter in the terminal:
+> python3 app.py
+**or**
+> python app.py

+**Then** to go a modern web browser and enter http://127.0.0.1:5000

 ## Test Running Instructions

+To test the functionalities of the app,